amballa/Unit-2-Project/index.md

 | Adaptive Boost      | 99.204244 | 0.981694 | 0.70      | 0.47   | **0.56** |
 | XGBoost             | 99.005305 | 0.993492 | 0.53      | 0.71   | **0.61** |

+From the metrics above, we can see that XGBoost classifier benefitted the most from tuning.

 ![image](https://user-images.githubusercontent.com/92558174/147180713-d02659a5-5ebf-42cc-8252-80c1cb8f1728.png)